Bemani: Reflec Beat

 Reflec Beat was first released on November 4, 2010.
 Its gameplay is similar to air hockey, but Reflec Beat uses fingers.
 Players must touch circular symbols that match the color of their line moving to the player at the right time.
 It features a one-on-one matching system.
 Mobile adaptations for iOS were made in 2011, with Japan receiving Reflec Beat Plus and international regions receiving a localized version called Reflec Beat + in 2012.
 Like Jukebeat, Reflec Beat + contains a more restricted song list, with no licensed tracks at all.

+Toy's March

+Toy's March was first released on February 24, 2005.
+It is a simplified, kid-friendly version of DrumMania.
+Players act as toy soldiers in a military band.
+It features two player stations, each equipped with one drum pad and one cymbal pad.
+There were only two versions of the game released: 1st and 2.

 Bemani artists

 In addition to licensed music tracks, Konami employs a list of in-house artists to produce the music for its Bemani series, which in 2017 started being referred to as the "BEMANI Sound Team".
 These artists often go by pseudonyms when credited with their songs.
 Some of these artists, such as TAG, have broken off to become independent artists.